 Truth be told, you should take your pet to the vet in fairly short order even if the shelter says they have a clean bill of health.
 If nothing else, it’s an opportunity to establish a relationship between your pet and your vet, and to give your vet a copy of your pet’s health records.

-You should also consult your vet about what preventive meds your pet will need (like flea, tick and heartworm medication), and buy those from your vet or at the local pet store.
+You should also consult your vet about what preventive meds your pet will need (like flea, tick and worm medication), and buy those from your vet or at the local pet store.
 Your new furry friend will be happier and more well-adjusted if they’re healthy, and you’ll surely be happier too.

-Your pet needs to eat a well-rounded diet, and drink enough water, to remain healthy.
+Your pet needs to eat a well-rounded diet, and drink enough water to remain healthy.
 But any number of factors, including stress, anxiety, or a switch to new food, can impact your pet’s eating and drinking when they first get to a new home.

 So during your pet’s first week, make sure they’re eating full meals and drinking enough water.
 Observe whether they’re leaving substantial amounts of food or water in their bowl.

-If you determine that your pet is not eating or drinking normally, ask your local shelter professional if they witnessed this problem at the shelter as well.
+If you determine that your pet is not eating or drinking normally, ask your local shelter professional if they have witnessed this problem at the shelter as well.
 If not, anxiety may be the primary culprit, and your pet may simply need time to adjust.
 It may also be the case that your pet was particularly fond of the food they were getting in the shelter (no really, this does happen), so if you’ve switched, you might try switching back.

 If things don’t improve within a few days, consult your vet to rule out any medical causes for appetite loss.

-Create a Routine
+Create a routine

 If you’ve adopted a new dog, quickly establish how many walks you’ll take them on per day, and roughly at what times.
 And whether you’ve adopted a cat or a dog, pin down how many times you’ll be feeding them per day, and when.